MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 > <br> `sudo adduser minecraft --system`
 > <br> `sudo usermod -aG minecraft minecraft`

 What this is doing is creating a group for minecraft.
-Creating a system user (can't be logged into), but with the inital group of 'nobody'.
+Creating a system user (that can't be logged into), but with the inital group of 'nobody'.
 We then change it's group to minecraft.
+That way if something goes awry with your Minecraft server, it is more difficult to affect the rest of the system.

 ## Import World if needed